DursiS/LaTeX-Limit-Law-Proofs/Power Law/SCRATCH WORK.md

-Hence, the formula holds for when n+1 is even.
+Hence, the formula holds for n+1.